AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Idaho If you’ve failed to provide insurance — for the length of your suspension

-If you’ve gotten a DUI, refused to submit to a Breathalyzer test, or been convicted of an aggravated DUI
+If you’ve gotten a DUI, refused to submit to a Breathalyzer test, or have been convicted of an aggravated DUI

 If you’ve received an unsatisfied judgment, gotten an aggravated DUI in a commercial motor vehicle (CMV), left the scene of an accident resulting in injury or death in a CMV, or used a CMV or non-CMV to commit a felony